ivangfr/spring-cloud-stream-kafka-multi-topics/spring-cloud-stream/README.md

 ## Running Test Cases

-In a terminal, make sure you are inside `spring-cloud-stream-kafka-multi-topics` root folder:
+In a terminal, make sure you are inside the `spring-cloud-stream-kafka-multi-topics` root folder:

 - **producer-cloud-stream**
   ```